AleksandarDzudzevic/TutoringWebApp/README.md

         # Now all_posts will contain dictionaries, and you can access their elements using keys
         return render_template("posts.html", posts=all_posts, get_username=get_username)
 ```
-Fig.17 shows the filter options for the posts using subject, price and key word filtering.
+Fig.17 shows the filter options for the posts using subject, price, and keyword filtering.

+I used decomposition to divide all different filtering features and develop each of them separately using shown If statements.
+This way they can be modified and posts can be filtered using them independently.
+The idea itself was developed by implementing pattern recognition of previous filtering requests used for tutors.

 ## Success Criteria 3: The tutoring platform will allow tutor accounts to upload/delete multiple tutoring posts for different subjects and topics that they offer to teach, all on one account.